BawdyAnarchist/quBSD/Future_Development.md

 qb-list [-e] (evaluate) option to check jail-param combos for validity.

+qb-stop
-qb-stop - monitoring is still not right.
+	- monitoring is still not right.
 It exits early, coz pgrep returns nothing after 2 cycles
+	- It's too slow.
+There's got to be a way to make it more efficient

 qb-help - overhaul to act like a manpage.
 Replacing /usr/local/share/quBSD
 	- Each PARAM should have verbose message